Arifur4321/GISA/README.md

 1. git clone the repository

-2. Navigate to cloned repository "cd AISA"
+2. Navigate to cloned repository "cd GISA"

-3. run the program for AISA  command "sudo python3 AISA.py"
+3. run the program for AISA  command "sudo python3 GISA.py"

 -> To run the in every boot up of raspberry pi automattically the procedure is below

 Create a shell script: First create a shell script that will run your Python script and open a terminal window.
 Let's call it run_script.sh:

-xterm -e sudo python3 /path/to/AISA.py
+xterm -e sudo python3 /path/to/GISA.py
-Replace /path/to/AISA.py with the actual path to your Python script.
+Replace /path/to/GISA.py with the actual path to your Python script.

 Make script executable: Make the script executable by running: chmod +x run_script.sh